Good puzzle would be cross Dublin without passing a pub. Save it they can’t.

 Neither Shandon Street nor Shandon Park appear in the 1904 and 1905 editions of Thom’s and were most likely open fields.
 The first houses of Shandon Road can be seen in the 25 inch Ordnance Survey Map (1888 – 1913), with the first listings beginning in Thom’s of 1915.

 The open land is probably the location where “He drives his beasts above Cabra” from the poem Tilly is set.
-You can see a blog post about the poem here.

 A short distance to the north of Shandon Park is the Royal Canal Towpath, accessed through a laneway and a small park.

 The route goes east along the Royal Canal partly because it is pleasant but also to avoid Smith’s pub on Phibsborough Road.
 The surroundings are little changed from 1904.

 It crosses Phibsborough Road at Cross Gunn’s Bridge, crossing Paddy Dignam’s funeral route, close to its end at Glasnevin Cemetery.

 There is a major change when Royal Canal Bank turns south.
 The canal has been filled in and is now a road.
 Bloom would have had to cross the canal at Blacquiere Bridge on the North Circular Road.
 So the route follows the line of the former canal before turning east on North Circular Road.

 This is a busy road with commercial activity and it may be that there was a pub in this location in 1904.
 Thom’s of 1904 lists a butcher a chemist and a draper amongst others, but as far as I can see, no public house (p.1606).

 Much of the layout of roads is the same as in 1904 and the route passes the rear of the original Mater Hospital.
 Bloom could have easily come this way from his house on nearby Eccles Street.